zgrimz/TransparentFeeDMV/README.md

 ## Support
 If you encounter any issues while using the TransparentFee DMV Chrome Extension, please create an issue on this GitHub repository.
 We'll do our best to resolve the issue as quickly as possible.

+## Contributing
+If you'd like to contribute to the TransparentFee DMV Chrome Extension, please fork this repository and submit a pull request with your changes.
+We'll review your changes and merge them into the main branch if they meet our standards.

+### Development
+To get started with development, follow these steps:
+* Clone this repository to your local machine.
+* Install node.js and npm.
+* Run `npm install` to install the project's dependencies.
+* Run `npm run build:production` to build the project.
+* Follow the steps in the Installation section to install the extension in Chrome, selecting the `dist` directory as the extension's directory.